The Italiens called him

 Nevertheless,

-his successor Francis praised him, "Benedict XVI was a great pope, great for
+his successor Francis praised him: "Benedict XVI was a great pope, great for

-his outstanding intelligence; great for his significant contribution to
+his outstanding intelligence, great for his significant contribution to

 least, "he was great for his virtues and his faith."

 his death.
-Thus he hastened to say that these books were in no way to be seen
+Thus, he hastened to say that these books were in no way ecclesiastical but solely the expression of his personal search for

-the face of the Lord (Psalm 27,8).
+the face of the Lord (Psalm 27:8).

 Red Baron bought the three volumes with the intention of studying them